 - 2 Tbsp melted butter

-2 Add the sweet and spicy paprika, marjoram, thyme and bay leaf.
-Sauté another minute, until fragrant.
+2 Sprinkle with the sweet and spicy paprikas and toss to coat.
+Stir in the marjoram, thyme, and bay leaf.
+Cook for another minute, until fragrant.

-3 Add the tomato paste.
-Deglaze with the vinegar and the stock and add the pieces of beef, salt and pepper.
-Bring to a boil, then lower to a simmer.
-Cover and cook until very tender, about 1 1/2 hours, stirring occasionally.
-Taste and adjust seasoning with salt and pepper.
+3 Stir in the tomato paste.
+Add the vinegar and stock and deglaze the pan, scraping up any browned bits from the bottom of the pan.
+Add the cubed beef and sprinkle with salt and pepper.
+Bring the whole mixture to a boil on high heat, then lower the heat to low to maintain a simmer.
+Cover and cook until the beef is falling apart tender, about 1 1/2 hours, stirring occasionally.
+Add more salt and pepper to taste.